sassybunsthebun/IELS2002/README.md

 # IELS2002
 A respository for tracking the changes and contributions made to the IELS2002 project spring 2024.

+# Documentation

+This project has three parts.
+An ESP32 module, an AVR128DB48 module and a Raspberry Pi module

 # Checklist
 - [ ] for unchecked
 - [x] for checked